 Avoid black titles

-If there is one colour to avoid, it is black.
+If there is one color to avoid, it is black.

-Unless you are using black on a stark white background and in high resolution, black can blend and look fuzzy on any colour background or image.
+Unless you are using black on a stark white background and in high resolution, black can blend and look fuzzy on any color background or image.

 Your book cover design is your first priority in book marketing, so make it work for you.
 When you create a cover, never allow your title to blend into the background.

 Have you noticed that bestselling books in most genres generally use sans serif fonts, but that others regularly use serif or fancy fonts?

 Can you guess the genre of the book covers above?
 Why are they all using a serif font?

 For the romance, women’s fiction, and chick-lit genres, serif fonts are very, very common.
 It is almost as if the font defines the genre.